splunk/public-o11y-docs/sp-oncall/spoc-integrations/github-integration-guide.rst

 About VictorOps and GitHub
 --------------------------

-VictorOps’s delivery insights endpoint integration with `GitHub <https://github.com/>`__ ensures better visibility into development, delivery, and issues in production.
-You can simply send pull request information from GitHub repositories directly into the VictorOps timeline where your team can collaborate further.
+VictorOps's delivery insights endpoint integration with `GitHub <https://github.com/>`__ ensures better visibility into development, delivery, and issues in production.
+You can send pull request information from GitHub repositories directly into the VictorOps timeline where your team can collaborate further.
 Leverage the power of GitHub data with the actionable alerting and collaborative